The Kailashā Conspiracy

 The Four Sacred Rivers of Kailashā

-But… there is a fifth story.
-One that is spoken of far less.
+There is, however, a fifth story.
+One that is considerably less spoken of.

 The Yangtze Question

 This is why China wanted Tibet.
 This is why China keeps Tibet.
 Not for Buddhism.
 Not for history.
+Not for territory in any conventional sense.
 For water.
-The highest freshwater reserve on Earth outside the polar ice caps sits on this plateau.
-Whoever controls the plateau controls the tap for most of Asia.
-And the mountain the Hindus call Shiva's home sits at the spiritual and very nearly the hydrological centre of all of it.
+The Tibetan Plateau holds the largest freshwater reserve on Earth outside the polar ice caps.
+Whoever commands the plateau commands the watershed of an entire continent.
+And Shiva's mountain sits at the spiritual, and very nearly the hydrological, heart of all of it.

 The Two Sacred Lakes: Where Stillness and Shadow Coexist